 The Cullinan diamond is the largest rough gem-quality diamond ever found, weighing an incredible 3,106.75ct with 621.35g.
 Discovered in Cullinan, South Africa in 1905, it was then gifted to King Edward VII.

 Subsequently, The rough diamond was cut into many diamonds of different sizes, the largest of which is being Star of Africa I and the second-largest Star of Africa II.

 Star of Africa I is the largest diamond in the world.
 It is drop-shaped and weighs 530.2 carats.
 It has 74 facets set on the scepter of the King of Britain and is now treasured in Buckingham Palace, England.

 Star of Africa II is the second-largest diamond in the world.
 It is square and weighs 317.40 carats.
 It has 64 faces and set on the crown of the Queen of England.

 #1 The Koh-I-Noor (Unknown)

-It was believed to have been mined in the Korah mine in India in the 1300s, and the rough weighed 800 carats.
+It is believed that the Koh-I-Noor mine was mined in the Korah mine in India in the 1300s, and the rough weighed 800 carats.
 Initially ground into a rose shape and weighing 191 carats, it is one of the oldest and most famous diamonds in the world.
 It is also considered to be the most expensive diamond in the world.